uabrc/uabrc.github.io/docs/cheaha/open_ondemand/ood_jupyter.md

 ### CUDA

 For GPU applications, we load a `CUDA/*` module to make the CUDA toolkit available.
 If a computation involves deep learning workflows, it is recommended to load the `cuDNN/*-CUDA-*` module that corresponds to the version of a `CUDA/*` module loaded.
 These are required for popular Machine Learning/Deep Learning/Artificial Intelligence libraries like TensorFlow, Keras, and PyTorch.
 Using the commands `module spider cuda/` and `module spider cudnn` while show you the list of available modules.
 An example of what to put in the Environment Setup field when using a version of Tensorflow compatible with CUDA version 12.2.0 is shown below.

-Please see link to an introductory deep learning course from Software Carpentries on the page for [training resources](../../education/training_resources.md#the-carpentries).
+Please see our [Training Resources page](../../education/training_resources.md#the-carpentries) for a link to an introductory deep learning course.

 ```shell
 # ENVIRONMENT SETUP